You will learn

 Note that event data is not currently supported for content blocks in Customer Hub.

-Example use cases for personalization tags
+Example use cases with personalization tags

-Example use cases for personalization tags
+Example use cases with personalization tags

 When referencing a custom profile property in a personalization tag, make sure the value in the “lookup” section matches how you’re storing that property in Klaviyo.
 Custom properties may be formatted or named something different than the examples provided.